convincedcoder/convincedcoder.github.io-source/_drafts/DONE-Lambda-expressions-Java.md

 Java now also has a powerful mechanism to pass regular methods around as objects, which is essentially a shorthand for writing lambda expressions invoking the same methods.
 This is the mechanism of *method references*.
 There are three variations here:

 - *Class::staticMethod*: a reference to a static method of a class
 - *Class::instanceMethod*: a reference to an instance method of a class.
-The fist argument specifies the object on which the instance method is invoked.
+The first argument specifies the object on which the instance method is invoked.
 - *object::instanceMethod*: a reference to an instance method of a class which will be invoked an a specific object.

 ```java